Sanktem/ansible-setup/README.md

 I moved the website to github.com/sanktem/glass

+### Semaphore Update

+I added Semaphore for a better better tracking of tasks so there is now a versions of the playbooks with _\sema at the end of them because I cant have the vault files when trying to run them from there

 ### Installed packages on this server
 ```
 apt install git vim curl python3-pip apache2 nodejs cifs-utils psmisc npm